jotaijs/jotai-derive/README.md

 `jotai-derive` provides a primitive for building asynchronous data graphs that act on values as soon as they are available (either awaiting for them, or acting on them synchronously).

+Use of this utility can cause the [Release of Zalgo](https://blog.izs.me/2013/08/designing-apis-for-asynchrony/) if used improperly.
+If you `store.get` a dual-natured atom manually, make sure to handle both the asynchronous case and the synchronous case (both `await` and `soon(...)` will help).

 ## Recipes

 ### Single async dependency